ahmedkhalf/project.nvim/README.md

   manual_mode = false,

-  -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- lsp, while **"pattern"** uses vim-rooter like glob pattern matching.
-Here -- order matters: if one is not detected, the other is used as fallback.
-You -- can also delete or rearangne the detection methods. detection_methods = { "lsp", "pattern" },
+  -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- lsp, **"pattern"** uses vim-rooter like glob pattern matching, while -- **"parent"** uses the parent directory of the current file.
+Here order -- matters: if one is not detected, the other is used as fallback.
+You can -- also delete or rearangne the detection methods. detection_methods = {
+    "lsp",
+    "pattern",
+    -- "parent",
+  },

+  -- Don't store root directories detected using these specific methods in the -- project history ignore_history = { "parent" },

   -- All the patterns used to detect root dir, when **"pattern"** is in -- detection_methods